colvert/FablabLannion.github.io/trender.md

 ### Configure WiFi

-The "Configure WiFi" menu allows to connect the Trender to the Web.
+The "Configure WiFi" menu allows to connect the Trender to the Web as well as the ThingSpeak channel for the Notification mode.
-The Trender will connect automatically if it has been already configured.
+The Trender will connect automatically if it has been already configured and if the network is reachable.
 It is possible to scan all the access points.

 ### Configure WiFi (No Scan)